Halley Parent and Guardian Handbook

 - Remain in the driver’s seat unless assisting your child with bulky items.

 - Vehicles equipped with child protection locks may require assistance for your child to exit the vehicle.
 If so, please roll down your window and ask the teacher on duty.

 - Children may not load/unload items from the trunk/rear compartment of the vehicle.

 - Parking in the parking lot and calling to children to cross between cars is not permitted.

 - Parking in the Kiss & Ride lane and leaving your car unattended is not permitted.

 - Follow the directions and guidance of the staff on duty.

 **If you will be using Halley’s Kiss & Ride service for afternoon dismissal at least 3 days per week on a consistent basis, parents must complete the

-Halley Kiss and Ride Registration Google Form to receive your assigned Kiss & Ride window display.
+Halley ES Kiss and Ride Registration Form 2023-24 to receive your assigned Kiss & Ride window display.

 When dropping off your child in the morning, an assigned Kiss & Ride sign is not needed.